sveltejs/svelte/packages/svelte/messages/compile-warnings/template.md

 > `<%name%>` will be treated as an HTML element unless it begins with a capital letter

+## directive_not_defined

+> `%name%` is not defined.
+Consider declaring, getting it via prop or importing the directive

 ## element_invalid_self_closing_tag

 > Self-closing HTML tags for non-void elements are ambiguous — use `<%name% ...></%name%>` rather than `<%name% ... />`